Why beneficiary designations are important

 6. Think twice before naming individual beneficiaries for particular assets.
 For example, you establish three accounts of equal value and name a different child as beneficiary of each.
-Over the years, the accounts may grow unevenly, so the children end up getting different amounts — which is not what you originally intended.
+Over the years, the accounts may grow unevenly, so the children end up getting different amounts—which may not be what you originally intended.

 7. Avoid naming your estate as beneficiary.
 If you designate a beneficiary on your 401(k), for example, it won’t have to go through probate court to be distributed to the beneficiary.
-If you name your estate as beneficiary, the account will have to go through probate.
-For IRAs and qualified retirement plans, there may also be unfavorable income tax consequences.
+If you fail to name a beneficiary, or name your estate as beneficiary, the account will have to go through probate.
+For IRAs and employer-sponsored retirement plans, there may also be unfavorable income tax consequences.

-8. Use caution when naming a trust as beneficiary.
-Consult your attorney or CPA before naming a trust as beneficiary for IRAs, qualified retirement plans, or annuities.
-There are situations where it makes sense to name a trust — for example if:
+8. Use caution when naming a trust as beneficiary of certain assets.
+Consult your attorney or CPA before naming a trust as beneficiary for IRAs, employer-sponsored retirement plans, or annuities.
+There are situations where it makes sense to name a trust—for example if:

 - Your beneficiaries are minor children